 You'll need a cocktail shaker and strainer, plus a jigger, or a small measuring cup.

 The serving glass I used was this gold goblet, which holds about 8 ounces of liquid.
 I used a larger glass so there'd be room for ice.

 This is a pretty simple cocktail to make.
 Start by gathering all of your ingredients together along with your cocktail shaker.
 Get your cocktail serving glass ready to go, and your garnish too.

 Add the apple cinnamon vodka, bourbon, Golden Falernum and apple cider.
 Add ice to the cocktail shaker and shake it up well, about 15-20 times.

 Add fresh ice to your cocktail glass, and strain the drink over top of the ice.
-If you don't have one of the cute clippy things I used, or a mini clothespin, just lay the apple chip on top of the drink.
+If you don't have a clip or a mini clothespin, just lay the apple chip on top of the drink.
 Serve before the ice melts!

 This drink is wonderful for batching.
 Just mix together everything in proportion in a pitcher, and add in a quarter ounce of water per drink.
 So for example, for four drinks, multiply everything by 4 (you can use the handy multiplier in the recipe below!) and then add in one more ounce of water.
 Store in a pitcher in the fridge until you're ready to serve.

 To garnish this drink, wanted to incorporate the look of a crunchy baked apple slice.
 A fresh apple would be great here also, but a dried one really makes me think of the fall season!